Somvit09/ShopEasy/README.md

 # ShopEasy
-A Django framework based website with interacting UI and have functionalities like Authentication, send mail, order, see card items, make variations in items, paypal payment gateway.
+A Django framework based website with interacting UI and have functionalities like Authentication, send mail, order, see cart items, make variations in items, paypal payment gateway.

 Project Setup -----